Getting a flat isn’t the highlight of any cyclist’s riding experience. It can ruin your day, especially if you aren’t equipped to handle it.

 Little slivers of glass and small sharp stones are the usual culprits.
 If you catch them in time, you can remove them before they work through the tire and cause a flat or an annoying slow leak.

 Bike tires are costing more as more technology goes into their development.
 These days, they can be more expensive than tires for cars!

 Tires wear on the centerline, eating away the rubber compound.
-At a certain point, they start to square off at the top or lose their tread.
+They start to square off at the top or lose their tread at a certain point.
 This isn’t necessarily something that catches your eye, but if you stoop down and inspect them at eye level, you’ll see for yourself.

 Look for minor cuts that work their way open over time because of internal tire pressure, dried-out patches, or weakened tire beads.
 They could cause a nasty blowout.
 These examples are reason enough to get your bike some new tires.

 4. Choose your tires carefully

 Lightweight tires are many cyclists’ favorite for their soft rubber compounds.
 But they also wear down faster and provide the least protection against flats.

 They’re made for speed and aren’t an excellent choice for training for these very reasons.
 The more you ride any tire, the faster they wear.